ctrueden/equilibrium/_pages/events/case-08.md

 ---
 title: "[Case 08] Revelry and Revenge"
 description: >-
-  Spooky circus!
-A wealthy couple have "laughed to death" during a performance.
+  A wealthy couple have "laughed to death" during a circus performance.
 datestamp: 50-04-19/00
 when: AC50 Cudo 19
 ---